Seanmclem/file-system-docs/docs/filesandfolders/filesystemdirectoryhandle.md

 ```

-...Using the directory itself as an asyn iterator?
+### Using no method
+You can point your array-iterator loop directly at the directory handle and get the same result as using the entries() function on the handle.

 [test](/docs/mdx)